 Ideas Take Flight

 Ever had an idea that you thought could turn into a cool business, but wondered how?
 Looking at other successful start-ups, have you ever wondered "How do they do it?"
 The fact is that most successful entrepreneurs have, at some point or other, had a helping hand.
 With CUE's annual Ideas Take Flight competition, we can help turn your idea into commercial reality.
-The competition is open to entrants in three areas: Science and Technology, Social Enterprise and Software (click here for full rules and conditions).
+The competition is open to entrants in three areas: Science and Technology, Social Enterprise and Software (Full Rules in the Competition Handbook 2016).
 Although each area is run in three phases, you can enter any one or more at any stage before the respective closing date:

 £100 for 100 words